Key Points:

 - Bonneville Transit Center

-- Are you looking to get back to your Strip hotel after spending a day on Fremont Street?
+Looking to get back to your Strip hotel after spending a day on Fremont Street?
 Hop on the shuttle and get off at STRAT.
-Once there, enjoy their observation deck and cheap table games when compared to other Strip resorts.
-Afterward, snag an Uber/Lyft to your Strip hotel, which will be slightly cheaper than if you had grabbed one from Fremont Street.

-I was impressed with the ease with which the Downtown Loop shuttle was to use.
-The driver was knowledgeable, gave tips on what to visit, and was friendly.
+I was impressed with how easy the shuttle was to use.
+The driver was knowledgeable, clearly announced stops, gave tips on what to visit, and was friendly.

 For those looking to visit destinations on the Loop’s route, the system is a valuable amenity.

-Related: More Free Things to do in Vegas!
+Related: More Free Things to do in Vegas, and cheap attractions (under $25)

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.